Location- and scale-free procedures for distinguishing between distribution tail models: Recent models for distribution tails

-The parameter $\theta$ is called the Weibull tail index.
-Representatives of this class are the normal, exponential, gamma, Weibull distributions among others.
-The model \eqref{cees} as well as the GPD and EVD models does not provide good description for Weibull type distributions, since in \eqref{ceesV} the parameter $\theta$ is equal to 0 for all distributions from this class as well as for distributions with lighter tails.
-The problems of estimation of the Weibull tail index and extreme quantiles for Weibull type distributions are investigated in \cite{elmethni}, \cite{Girard}, \cite{Bro}, \cite{Beirlant}, \cite{Gardes} among others.
+Then $\theta$ is called the Weibull tail index.
+Representatives of this class include the normal, exponential, gamma and Weibull distributions.
+The model \eqref{cees} does not provide good description for Weibull-type distributions, since in \eqref{ceesV} the parameter $\theta$ is equal to 0 for all distributions from this class as well as for distributions with lighter tails.
+The problems of estimation of the Weibull tail index and extreme quantiles for Weibull-type distributions are investigated by \cite{elmethni}, \cite{Girard}, \cite{Bro}, \cite{Beirlant}, and \cite{Gardes}, among others.